Siddarth-M/Geometry-for-AI/README.md

 # IoU

-Intersection of Union of 2 ordered-convex polygons.
+Generalised Intersection of Union of 2 ordered-convex polygons from 2 polygons inside a unit circle.